apache/druid/druid-0.23-release-notes.md

 - Added metrics as follows: `Cpu` and `CpuSet` to `java.util.metrics.cgroups`, `ProcFsUtil` for `procfs` info, and `CgroupCpuMonitor` and `CgroupCpuSetMonitor` (#11763)
 - Added support to route data through an HTTP proxy (#11891)
 - Added more metrics for Jetty server thread pool usage (#11113)
-- Added worker category as a dimension TaskSlot metrics of the indexing service (#11554)
+- Added worker category as a dimension TaskSlot metric of the indexing service (#11554)

 ## Cloud integrations